forrest79/translation/readme.md

 echo $translator->translate('pluralMessageForEnWithVariable', ['count' => 5, 'Jakub']); // or use $translator::PARAM_COUNT instead of 'count'
 ```

-Second parameter of translate function can be count for plural or variables (array).
+The Second parameter of translate function can be counted for plural or variables (array).
 If you use variables, there are two special values.
 First is `count`, that is used as count for plural and second is `locale`, that can set locale to translate.

 ```php
 echo $translator->translate('simpleMessage', ['locale' => 'cs']); // message in 'cs' locale even if translator is set to 'en' (or other different) locale, you can use $translator::PARAM_LOCALE instead of 'locale'
 ```

-When you use second parameter for variables, you can use third for plural count:
+When you use the second parameter for variables, you can use the third for plural count:

 ```php
 echo $translator->translate('pluralMessageForEnWithVariable', ['user' => 'Jakub'], 1);
 echo $translator->translate('pluralMessageForEnWithVariable', ['user' => 'Jakub'], 5);
 ```

-When you want to be sure, that you have translator with set locale and be sure, that no one can change this locale, you can call ```createImmutableTranslator($locale)``` that return ```TranslatorImmutable``` object that has the same interface ```SimpleTranslator\ITranslator``` as main translator and always return translation in provided locale and on this object locale can be changed to another.
+When you want to be sure, that you have translator with set locale and be sure, that no one can change this locale, you can call `createImmutableTranslator($locale)` that return `TranslatorImmutable` object that has the same interface `SimpleTranslator\ITranslator` as the main translator and always return translation in provided locale and on this object locale can be changed to another.

 Locale files in neon format must have name `locale.neon`.
 For example for `en` locale is file name `en.neon`.